Rio de Janeiro Gay Travel

 Booking one extra night of a hotel stay well make sure you have a place for your luggage, a place to shower up before your flight home, and in the worst-case scenario, a place to sleep if your flight is delayed.
 This happened to me, and my flight actually departed at noon the next day.

-Check out my hotel recommendations at the beginning of this guide!
+Check out my hotel recommendations at the beginning of this guide, if you haven’t already.

 Do I Need Cash in Rio?